CandessCorrell/fitness-model/express-server/README.md

   - GET
   - POST
     - Must provide a "question_id"(int), "answer_id"(int) and "result_id"(int) in the request body to issue a POST request to this route.

+/responses/:id
+  - PUT
+    - UPDATEs a previously answered question.
+    - Must provide a "resultJson"(JSON) in the body which contains the following keys:
+      - question_id, answer_id, result_id

 /results
   - GET